debops/debops/docs/ansible/roles/debops.elastic_co/introduction.rst

 company on Debian and Ubuntu hosts.
 The APT repositories are used to distribute ``elasticsearch``, ``logstash``, ``kibana``, ``filebeat``, ``metricbeat``, ``packetbeat`` and ``heartbeat`` APT packages.
-The role allows only for installation of these packages, additional configuration and management of the installed software is performed by other Ansible roles.
+The role allows only for installation of packages, additional configuration and management of the installed software is performed by other Ansible roles.